tarwn/lessthandot-hugo/blogs/content/posts/2015-05-27-using-codedom-to-automate-technical-screening-evaluation.md

   2. Compile the code and verify it built without errors
   3. Use reflection to get the object and method, instantiate the object, and invoke the method with the test inputs

-When we ask people to submit code exercise answers, there is no guarantee that it will or won&#8217;t have using statements, a namespace, a class name, or static keywords where I do or don&#8217;t expect them.
-Even if they are present, there is no guarantee they will have the naming I expect, such as the &#8220;namespaceName&#8221; and &#8220;ClassName&#8221; values I hardcoded above.
+When we ask people to submit code exercise answers, there is no guarantee that it will or won't have using statements, a namespace, a class name, or static keywords where I do or don't expect them.
+Even if they are present, there is no guarantee they will have the naming I expect, such as the “namespaceName” and “ClassName” values I hardcoded above.

-Also, ignore the fact that I grab the first method and assume it&#8217;s the one I want.
-This works often enough that I don&#8217;t mind rearranging a bit in the one or two exceptional cases.
+Also, ignore the fact that I grab the first method and assume it's the one I want.
+This works often enough that I don't mind rearranging a bit in the one or two exceptional cases.

 ## Normalizing the Code

 To test consistently and automatically, we need to solve the following problems:

-  * Remove the &#8220;static&#8221; keyword from the method we intend to execute
+  * Remove the “static” keyword from the method we intend to execute
   * Add or rename the class name to an expected value
   * Add or rename the namespace name to an expected value
   * Add using statements if they are not present